csalguera/java-intro-to-classes/README.md

 Add the String parameter product to the Store() constructor.

 Inside main(), create an instance of Store and assign it to the variable lemonadeStand.
 Use "lemonade" as the parameter value.

+Add two new instance fields for Store.

+inventoryCount of type int. inventoryPrice of type double.